wwwpchome/jiyi-web/README.md

 ## Developer Notes

 - Serve HTML with correct charset headers, such as `Content-Type: text/html; charset=UTF-8`.
+- Keep source files encoded in UTF-8.
-- Use UTF-8 for source files, but avoid writing Chinese metadata or non-ASCII headers in places that may be interpreted as ISO-8859-1 by older systems.
+- Avoid writing Chinese or other non-ASCII characters in HTTP header field values.
-- If you see encoding errors, verify the HTTP headers and the actual file encoding.
 - Non-ISO-8859-1 characters in header values can cause `TypeError` or server-side rejection in some proxy/CDN setups.
+- If you see encoding errors, verify both the HTTP headers and the actual file encoding.

 ## Summary